fengchaohnsq/AndroidApplications/Emotion-Analysis-Application/README.md

 3.Emotion recognition feature, this app will upload the photo to server for photo emotion analysing.

 4.Display feature, this app will display the analysing results for users.

-5.Sharing feature(optional), the user can forward the result to their Facebook or WeChat(optional).